Sirui-Xu/InterMimic/README.md

 - **[2025-04-05]** We're excited by the overwhelming interest in humanoid robot support and are ahead of schedule in open-sourcing our Unitree-G1 integration—starting with a small demo with support for G1 with its original three-finger dexterous hands.
 Join us in exploring whole-body loco-manipulation with humanoid robots!
 - **[2025-04-04]** InterMimic has been selected as a CVPR Highlight Paper 🏆.
 More exciting developments are on the way!
 - **[2025-03-25]** We’ve officially released the codebase and checkpoint for teacher policy inference demo — give it a try! ☕️

-## 🗂️ Repository Layout

-To keep Isaac Gym and Isaac Lab workflows isolated (and the repo root clean), the codebase is now organized as:

-- `isaacgym/src/intermimic`: original Isaac Gym implementation for training/inference.
-- `isaacgym/scripts`: legacy shell scripts for data replay, teacher/student training, etc.
-- `isaaclab/src/intermimic_lab`: the Isaac Lab migration with runtime environment + configs.
-- `isaaclab/examples`: the Isaac Lab data replay demo.
-- `isaaclab/scripts`: launch helpers for Isaac Lab (e.g., data replay).

-Python packages now live directly under `isaacgym/src` and `isaaclab/src`, so add these directories to your `PYTHONPATH` (all provided shell scripts do this automatically) when importing `intermimic` or `intermimic_lab` from custom code.

 ## 📖 Getting Started